You’d never guess this gooey chocolate sauce is dairy free! Rich, chocolatey, and delicious, it’s everything hot fudge sauce should be!

 - If your sauce seems thicker than you like, add a few more tablespoons of almond milk to thin it out.

-- Store in an airtight container in the refrigerator about 1 week.
+- Pour into a jar or an airtight container and store in the refrigerator about 1 week.
 (See notes about reheating leftovers)

 - Prep Time: 10 minutes